j13343sh/Rune-Factory-Inheritance-Research/README.md

 Additional notes include shop inventory management, crop and flower shipping strategies, friendship optimization, gift mechanics, NPC relationship building, and other long-term gameplay strategies discovered through extensive testing and observation.

+※This archive is based on in-game observation, repeated experimentation, and statistical analysis.
+It does not rely on reverse engineering, decompilation, or extracted game source code.

 ## Overview

 Rune Factory 4 Special / Rune Factory 5